nuxeo/doc.nuxeo.com-content/src/admindoc/monitoring-and-maintenance/backup-and-restore.md

 2. [Configure Nuxeo]({{page page='setup'}}) to use this database and data directory.
 3. Start Nuxeo.

-## {{> anchor 'backingupandrestoringtheauditelasticsearchindex'}}Backing Up and Restoring the Audit Elasticsearch Index
+## Backing Up and Restoring the Audit Elasticsearch Index

 If Elasticsearch is used as a backend for audit logs, meaning the following properties are set in&nbsp;`nuxeo.conf`: